dxc-technology/about-devops-dojo/blog/_posts/2020-04-14-introducing-online-devops-dojo.md

 ## Learning modules

-The Online DevOps Dojo learning modules illustrate important DevOps patterns, as described in various blog posts, white papers and great books such as "[Accelerate](https://itrevolution.com/book/accelerate/)" by Nicole Forsgreen, Jez Humble and Gene Kim.
+The Online DevOps Dojo learning modules illustrate important DevOps patterns, as described in various blog posts, white papers and great books such as "[Accelerate](https://itrevolution.com/book/accelerate/)" by Nicole Forsgren, Jez Humble and Gene Kim.

 At launch, we release 5 modules: